OP-TEE/optee_os/documentation/porting_guidelines.md

 This document serves a dual purpose:
 * Serve as a base for getting OP-TEE up and running on a new device with initial xtest validation passing.
 This is the first part of this document (section 2).
-* Highlight the missing pieces if you intend to make intend to make a real secure product, that is what the second part of this document is about.
+* Highlight the missing pieces if you intend to make a real secure product, that is what the second part of this document is about.

 We are trying our best to implement full end to end security in OP-TEE in a generic way, but due to the nature of devices being different, NDA etc, it is